Godfrey Poku: Club career

 On 3 August 2020, Poku returned to National League South side, Havant & Waterloovile, on a two-year deal.
 He was released at the end of the 2021–22 season.

 On 13 June 2022, Poku joined Hemel Hempstead Town, reuniting with former-Oxford City manager Mark Jones.

+In September 2023, he joined Isthmian League Premier Division club Margate following a short spell with Enfield.
+In July 2024, he joined Sittingbourne.

 Personal life

 Born in England, Poku is of Ghanaian descent.
-In 2020 he married the love of his life, Nafisa Boateng, daughter of Afrobeats DJ, DJ Abrantee (Abrantee Boateng).
+In 2021 he married Nafisah Boateng who is daughter of DJ Abrantee.